How to get accredited status for your country park, find out if you’re eligible, how to apply and what happens next.

 - free to enter

 - inclusive and accessible – show how you’ve met equality and disability needs and provided for varied groups

-- predominantly natural or semi-natural landscape, eg woodland, grassland, wetland, heathland or parkland, with no more than 5% of the area built upon (excluding car parks)
+- predominantly natural or semi-natural landscape, for example woodland, grassland, wetland, heathland or parkland, with no more than 5% of the area built upon (excluding car parks)

-- signposted and easy to navigate – visitors should be shown where they can go and what they can do and directed along footpaths, bridleways and cycle routes
+- signposted and easy to navigate – you should show visitors where they can go, what they can do and direct them along footpaths, bridleways and cycle routes

-- visibly staffed, eg litter collection and maintenance
+- visibly staffed, for example litter collection and maintenance

 - available for public or educational events

 - near public toilets – either on-site or a 2 minute walk away